 HEET (with clarification) – the intent of this edit is to ensure equitable access to non-gas pipe alternatives for all customers.
 However, the designation of “EJ community” is only a rough statistical proxy for a disadvantaged community (for instance, a large portion of Lexington is designated as an “EJ community”).
 An alternative for the suggested language might be to use the Justice40 disadvantaged community designation or to institute performance-based ratemaking that takes into account the percentage of low-to-moderate income customers connected to that year’s non-gas pipe alternatives.
 This could ensure equitable access while allowing non-gas pipe alternatives to be installed widely.

 LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil) (with clarification) – As described in additional detail in the LDCs statement regarding non-pipe alternatives, the LDCs are generally supportive of this concept; however, the location of the non-pipe alternatives in EJ communities should be a consideration rather than a preference.
 The location of a non-pipe alternatives would be based on affordability and feasibility.
 However, the primary focus of the GSEP must remain on pipe replacement based on risk score prioritization through identification in each LDC’s DIMP.
 The DIMP was created by federal regulations and compliance with the DIMP is governed by the PHMSA and the Department’s Pipeline Safety Division.
 Pursuant to each LDC’s DIMP, the LDCs rely on a leak-based assessment analysis to prioritize the replacement of distribution piping using a balanced approach of incorporating viable risks with high consequences indicated by the plan and other known attributes of facilities within the distribution system, including key factors such as age, size, material, leak history, pressure, density, proximity to structures, public buildings or business districts, and soil conditions.
 Lastly, the plain language of An Act Driving Clean Energy and Offshore Wind, St. 2022, c.
 179, Section 68 states “that any change recommended shall enable natural gas local distribution companies to maintain a safe and reliable gas distribution system during the commonwealth’s transition to net zero emissions.”
 Therefore, requiring a preference for locations in EJ communities, though well-intentioned, is not only inconsistent with the LDC's DIMP, but it also impinges on the LDC's business judgement concerning the management of a safe and reliable natural gas distribution system and is inconsistent with the plain language in the Drive Act.

+Jonathan Buonocore – Agree that Justice40 may function as a better definition of EJ communities.

 Opposed by: USW